Hair Loss

 Additionally, mineral-based treatments used to address deficiencies are sometimes used to slow or stop hair loss.
 Increasing your nutritional support by including more foods that contain necessary vitamins and minerals can aid in promoting hair regrowth.

 Recent research has also revealed that Lindera strychnifolia roots (LsR) extract can serve as a natural solution for hair loss.
-Subjects investigated in this study all experienced decreases in the amount of hair lost during day-to-day activities and stimulation of hair growth when given the LsR treatment.
+Subjects investigated in this study all experienced decreases in the amount of hair loss during day-to-day activities and stimulation of hair growth when given the LsR treatment.

 The current findings certainly support the idea that natural remedies for hair regrowth are possible.
 However, much more research is needed into the efficacy of LsR and other natural treatments for hair loss.